 The overarching objective of this course is to explore the ways in which social, economic, and political processes operating on a macro or structural level influence the mental and physical health status of groups of individuals.
 Since other Sociology courses, namely Sociology 3630, focus on the social organization of the medical care system, related topics will not be examined in-depth here.

 Sociology 4629 is designed as a research and creative inquiry course.
-As such, you will be required to complete an in-depth assignment investigating the role of neighborhood environments in producing health disparities within the city of Columbus.
+In addition to a short(er) paper assignment and two in-class exams, you will be required to complete an indepth assignment investigating the role of neighborhood environments in producing health disparities within the city of Columbus.
 As part of this assignment, you will (1) visit a low- and middle-income neighborhood within Columbus to assess via direct observation how the built environment differentially contributes to the health of residents who live there; (2) conduct background research of existing data sources to learn more about the demographics, histories, and population health outcomes in these two neighborhoods; (3) synthesize and critically assess your reactions and findings using class readings to provide additional theoretical context and a deeper understanding of how the neighborhood environment shapes population health disparities; and (4) present these findings in the format of an individual or group paper.

 Course Learning Objectives